Frequently asked questions

 - Do not get pregnant while taking Qsymia.
 See “What is the most important information I should know about Qsymia.”

-- Do not drink alcohol while taking Qsymia.
+- Do not drink too much alcohol while taking Qsymia.
 Qsymia and alcohol can affect each other causing side effects such as sleepiness or dizziness.

 What are the possible side effects of Qsymia?